lee-b/kobold_assistant/README.md

 - Click `Load`.
 - If this loads load successfully, the Loading message should disappear within a minute or two at most.
-- Now, in a separate terminal, run `kobold-assistant serve`, per the docs above.
+- Now, in a separate terminal, run `kobold-assistant serve`, per the docs above. stable-vicuna-13B-GPTQ-4bit.compat.no-act-order.safetensors 4bit-128g.safetensors

+### Known-good Models

+Any of these models will work.
+They're listed with the easiest model to run first, and the best (but more demanding) models last.

+- `TheBloke_WizardLM-7B-uncensored-GPTQ`
+  - Should run within 8GB
+  - Obviously not as good as the more demanding models, but surprisingly similar to Alexa and other commercial offerings
+  - Run `ln -s WizardLM-7B-uncensored-GPTQ-4bit-128g.compat.no-act-order.safetensors 4bit-128g.safetensors` in the model directory before attempting to load it.

+- `TheBloke/stable-vicuna-13b`
+  - This should run in about 12GB
+  - Seems about equivalent to Alexa
+  - Run `ln -s stable-vicuna-13B-GPTQ-4bit.compat.no-act-order.safetensors 4bit-128g.safetensors` in the model directory before attempting to load it.

+- `MetalX_GPT4-X-Alpasta-30b-4bit`
+  - This requires at least 24GB
+  - It's a capable, general model, which seems better than Alexa
+  - Run `ln -s gpt4-x-alpasta-30b-128g-4bit.safetensors 4bit-128g.safetensors` in the model directory before attempting to load it.

+- `TheBloke/WizardLM-30B-Uncensored-GPTQ`
+  - This requires at least 24GB
+  - It's a capable, general model, which seems better than Alexa
+  - Run `ln -s WizardLM-30B-Uncensored-GPTQ-4bit.act-order.safetensors 4bit.safetensors` in the model directory before attempting to load it.

+- Any other 4bit, 128b safetensors llama-based model from huggingface should also work, using the above approaches.

 ## Building (for developers)